lhbikos/ReC_Psychometrics/docs/12-Invariance.md

 ```

 **Should I be worried if measurement invariance stops here?**
 Byrne [-@byrne_structural_2016] wrote, "Historically, the Joreskog tradition of invariance testing held that the equality of error variances and their covariances should also be tested.
 However, it is now widely accepted that to do so represents an overly restrictive test of the data" (p.
 230).

 Further, in an awesome article examining the factorial invariance of the Calling & Vocation Questionnaire [@autin_career_2017] in a binational sample, strict invariance (the next level of restraint) was not even mentioned.
 Further, after strong invariance was not achieved the authors wrote, "Therefore, poor fit in only this model does not necessarily indicate the factor structure operates differently for different groups" (p.
 695).

-SO...as a researcher, I would be happy if I had configural (just the shape) and weak (parameter loadings) invariance.
+SO...as a researcher, I would be happy if I had configural (just the shape) and weak (factor loadings) invariance.

 Plus..a little later in the lecture we head into *partial measurement invariance.*